algolia/jekyll-algolia/README.md

   files_to_exclude: []
 ```

-Additionally, if there are more files you would like to exclude from the
-indexing, you should add them to the array:
+If you want to exclude more files, you should add them to the array:

 ```
 algolia: